-- Infiltrating ductal carcinoma: Cancer starts in the ducts of the breast and spreads into surrounding tissues.
+Infiltrating ductal carcinoma starts in the ducts.
+It then spreads into surrounding tissue.
 This is the most common type of breast cancer in men.

-- Ductal carcinoma situ: Early stage cancer confined to the ducts.
-This type has the highest cure rate.
+Ductal carcinoma situ stays in the ducts and has the highest cure rate.

-- Paget’s disease: A very rare cancer that starts in the ducts and spreads to the nipple and areola.
+Paget’s disease, a very rare cancer, moves from ducts to the nipple and areola.

 - Genetic mutations, such as BRCA1, BRCA2, and others

-- Exposure to radiation, especially in the chest
+- Been exposed to radiation, especially in the chest

-- Exposure to increased levels of estrogen, which may occur with:
+- Had exposure to increased levels of estrogen, which may occur with:

 - Klinefelter syndrome